 Additionally, 250 girls under the age of 15 shall be reintegrated into their families and into school education as they have not reached the minimum age of working, yet and have to be particularly protected from exploitation and overstrain.

 1.200 girls at risk of economic exploitation shall know their rights, how to defend themselves and where to find support.

 In cooperation with our local partner GRADEM, we offer pregnant girls and underage mothers a safe shelter in our center for the protection of children, called “Bamunan - Hope and Life”.
 We accompany the girls during pregnancy and birth and offer classes on infant care, hygene, reproductive health, basic reading and calculating, children's and women's rights as well as their rights as an employee.

 We offer legal advice to exploited and/or abused girls and help young mothers with obtaining a birth certificate for their children - a predisposition for school attendance, taking exams or gaining access to fundamental civil rights.

 On legal and political level, our aim is to establish a protective environment based on a legal framework, that meets internationally accepted standards with respect to labor protection and children’s rights.
 In this sense, we collect legal norms in Mali protecting children’s and employment rights and spread them via awareness-raising campaigns and radio broadcasts.
 State representatives (lawyers, deputies, ministers etc.) are being trained in children's rights and are being mobilized to become involved in the protection of underage workers.

 At the same time, our project in the regions of origin aims at enhancing work and education opportunities for girls in rural regions, so that they are not forced to migrate to the cities and work under exploitative conditions.

 Project costs: 848,335 €

-Koné originally comes from the region of Ségou and had to leave school after just four years, as her parents couldn’t afford her school fees.
+Koné (name changed) originally comes from the region of Ségou and had to leave school after just four years, as her parents couldn’t afford her school fees.
 Koné explains: